 I attempt to convey - not the simplicity of representation - but a more complex and layered process.
 Neither the painting nor the approach is an attempt to surprise the viewer - instead, it recreates what everyone knows.
 It reflects the process of life and living."

 In November 2002, on completing the plates for the last lithographs he was to make, Nhlanhla Xaba wrote some notes about the images:

 In 1980 Zimbabwe was freed but twenty years later there is economic instability.
 Namibia followed in 1990 and South Africa in 1994.
-Young people of my generation had been scattered all over central Africa, Europe and as Far East as Russia for military training to combat the colonisers.
-But today in our "respectful" countries - there is famine, starvation, promise of education unfulfilled, promised land and work unfulfilled and so forth.
+Young people of my generation had been scattered all over central Africa, Europe and as far east as Russia for military training to combat the colonisers.
+But today in our "respectful" countries - there is famine, starvation, the promise of education unfulfilled, promised land and work unfulfilled and so forth.